Hugh McIlvanney: Honours

 In the 1996 Birthday Honours, McIlvanney was made an Officer of the Order of the British Empire (OBE) for services to Sports Journalism.
 He was given the Lifetime Achievement Award 2004 by the Scottish Press Awards.
 He is the only sports writer to be voted Journalist of the Year at the British Press Awards.
 In 2005, he was included in the Press Gazette Hall of Fame.
 He was named British sports writer of the year seven times.

 In 2007, the Variety Club of Great Britain and the London Press Club presented him with the Edgar Wallace Award for Fine Writing.
 In December 2008 he was voted into the International Boxing Hall of Fame, and he was inducted in 2009.
 In 2009 he was bestowed with an honorary degree from Leicester's De Montfort University In 2011 he was inducted into the Scottish Football Hall of Fame, located at the Scottish Football Museum.
 In October 2017, the National Football Museum inducted him into the English Football Hall of Fame – the first football writer to be honoured in this way.
 In 2017, at the British Sports Book Awards he was named for an Outstanding Contribution to Sports Writing.

 Personal life

-McIlvanney had one sister and two brothers, including the novelist and crime fiction writer William McIlvanney.

 He married three times and had one son, Conn, and a daughter, Elizabeth.
-He died on 24 January 2019.

-In 2015 he delivered a eulogy at the memorial service to his close friend, racing broadcaster Sir Peter O'Sullevan.
+His first two marriages ended in divorce; his third marriage, to Caroline Joy North, lasted from 2014 until his death, on 24 January 2019, at his home in Richmond, London.
 Paying tribute to McIlvanney, The Press and Journal described him as "a giant with a genius for transforming sport into literature" and said his voice was "akin to Humphrey Bogart's in The Big Sleep; a gravelly drawl of dry-as-Nevada humour interspersed with a man's-gotta-do cynicism."
 On 25 January 2019 McIlvanney was featured on the BBC Radio 4 programme Last Word.